invincible-akshay/kafka-pubsub-sparkstreaming/README.md

-# Read File as Kafka Messages and Ingest to Spark Streaming
+# Read File and Publish line by line as Kafka Messages, Subscribe to topic and ingest to Spark Streaming

 ## Install and Setup Kafka
 Step 1.
 Install Kafka